nyxnor/onionjuggler/docs/CONTRIBUTING.md

 * [grep](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/grep.html#tag_20_55)
 * [sed](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/sed.html#tag_20_116)

-Check [requirements](README#requirements) to see the listed commands used on the project and their respective manual.
+Check [commands](#commands) to see the listed commands used on the project and their respective manual.

 ### Syntax